-American Depositary Receipts (ADRs) may be the most familiar to U.S. international investors.
-An ADR represents a set number of shares of a foreign stock and trades on a U.S. stock exchanges, such as the New York Stock Exchange (NYSE) or NASDAQ.
+ADRs may be the most familiar to U.S. international investors.
+An ADR represents a set number of shares of foreign stock and trades on U.S. stock exchanges, such as the New York Stock Exchange (NYSE) or NASDAQ.

-European Depositary Receipts (EDRs) provide European investors with locally-traded shares in non-European companies.
-While EDRs may be issued in any European currency, the most common currency is the euro, since it’s the most widely used in the region.
+EDRs provide European investors with locally traded shares in non-European companies.
+While EDRs may be issued in any European currency, the most common is the euro, since it’s the most widely used in the region.

-Global Depositary Receipts (GDRs) are the generalized form of an ADR or EDR.
-In other words, they represent non-American and non-European depositary receipts.
-They are most commonly used by developed markets to invest in frontier or emerging markets.
+GDRs are the generalized form of ADRs or EDRs.
+In other words, they stand for both non-American and non-European depositary receipts.
+They are most often used in developed markets to invest in frontier or emerging markets.

 Depositary Receipt Trading

-These ADRs are listed on stock exchanges like the Frankfurt Stock Exchange, Luxembourg Stock Exchange, and the London Stock Exchange.
+ADRs are listed on stock exchanges like the Frankfurt Stock Exchange, Luxembourg Stock Exchange, and the London Stock Exchange.

 The Bottom Line